 - Disk vs memory-based

-- The IO cache is stored entirely on the local disk, so that memory is not taken away from other operations within Spark.
-Due to the high read speeds of modern SSDs, the IO cache can be fully disk-resident without a negative impact on its performance.
+- The DBIO cache is stored entirely on the local disk, so that memory is not taken away from other operations within Spark.
+Due to the high read speeds of modern SSDs, the DBIO cache can be fully disk-resident without a negative impact on its performance.
 In contrast, the RDD cache uses memory.

-When using AWS i3 instances as worker nodes with Databricks Runtime 3.3 and above, the IO cache is enabled by default and preconfigured to use at most half of the space available on the SSDs provided with the chosen instance type.
+In Databricks Runtime 3.3 and above, the DBIO cache is enabled by default and preconfigured to use at most half of the space available on the SSDs provided with the chosen instance type for i3 instance worker nodes.

 No further configuration is required and you can skip the following steps.

-To configure the IO cache, during cluster creation specify the following Spark configuration settings:
+To configure the DBIO cache, during cluster creation specify the following Spark configuration settings:

 spark.databricks.io.cache.maxDiskUsage <disk space per node reserved for cached data in bytes> spark.databricks.io.cache.maxMetaDataCache <disk space per node reserved for cached metadata in bytes>